-- compensate for losses which have been incurred prior to the 1 - 2 verdict and amounts intended to compensate for future losses - 3 which will be incurred in the future. - 4 (b) In all actions on account of bodily injury or death - 5 based on negligence, including healing art malpractice - actions, the following terms have the following meanings: 6 - 7 "Economic loss" or "economic damages" means all damages - 8 that are tangible, such as damages for past and future medical - expenses, loss of income or earnings, and other property loss.
-9 - "Non-economic loss" or "non-economic damages" means 10 - damages that are intangible, including, but not limited to, 11 - damages for pain and suffering, disability, disfigurement, and 12 - 13 loss of society. - "Compensatory damages" or "actual damages" are the sum of 14 - 15 economic and non-economic damages. - 16 (c) Nothing in this Section shall be construed to create a - cause of action.
-17 - (d) The changes to this Section made by this amendatory Act 18 - of the 94th General Assembly apply to causes of action filed on 19 - 20 or after its effective date. - 21 (Source: P.A.
-84-7.) - (735 ILCS 5/2-1114) (from Ch.
+1 compensate for losses which have been incurred prior to the 2 verdict and amounts intended to compensate for future losses 3 which will be incurred in the future.
+4 (b) In all actions on account of bodily injury or death

+5 based on negligence, including healing art malpractice 6 actions, the following terms have the following meanings: 7 "Economic loss" or "economic damages" means all damages

+8 that are tangible, such as damages for past and future medical 9 expenses, loss of income or earnings, and other property loss.

+10 "Non-economic loss" or "non-economic damages" means 11 damages that are intangible, including, but not limited to, 12 damages for pain and suffering, disability, disfigurement, and 13 loss of society.

+14 "Compensatory damages" or "actual damages" are the sum of 15 economic and non-economic damages.

+16 (c) Nothing in this Section shall be construed to create a 17 cause of action.

+(d) The changes to this Section made by this amendatory Act of the 94th General Assembly apply to causes of action filed on or after its effective date.

+(735 ILCS 5/2-1114) (from Ch.
 110, par.
-2-1114) 22 - Sec.
+2-1114) 22 Sec.
 2-1114.
-Contingent fees for attorneys in medical 23 - 24 malpractice actions. - 25 (a) In all medical malpractice actions the total contingent - 26 fee for plaintiff's attorney or attorneys shall not exceed the - following amounts: 27 - 28 33 1/3% of the first \$150,000 of the sum recovered; - 25% of the next \$850,000 of the sum recovered; and 29 - 30 20% of any amount recovered over \$1,000,000 of the sum - 31 recovered. - 32 (b) For purposes of determining any lump sum contingent - fee, any future damages recoverable by the plaintiff in 33
+Contingent fees for attorneys in medical 23 24 malpractice actions.
+25 (a) In all medical malpractice actions the total contingent 26 fee for plaintiff's attorney or attorneys shall not exceed the following amounts: 27 28 33 1/3% of the first \$150,000 of the sum recovered; 25% of the next \$850,000 of the sum recovered; and 29 30 20% of any amount recovered over \$1,000,000 of the sum 31 recovered.
+32 (b) For purposes of determining any lump sum contingent

+33 fee, any future damages recoverable by the plaintiff in

-- periodic installments shall be reduced to a lump sum value.
-1 - (c) The court may review contingent fee agreements for 2 - 3 fairness.
-In special circumstances, where an attorney performs - 4 extraordinary services involving more than usual participation - 5 in time and effort the attorney may apply to the court for - approval of additional compensation.
-Any application for 6 - 7 additional compensation and the court's decision on additional - compensation shall be made part of the record.
-8 - (d) As used in this Section, "contingent fee basis" 9 - 10 includes any fee arrangement under which the compensation is to - be determined in whole or in part on the result obtained.
-11 - (e) The changes to this Section made by this amendatory Act 12 - of the 94th General Assembly apply to causes of action filed on 13 - or after its effective date.
-14 - (Source: P.A.
-84-7.)
-15 - 16 (735 ILCS 5/2-1701) (from Ch.
-110, par.
-2-1701) - 17 Sec.
+1 periodic installments shall be reduced to a lump sum value.

+(c) The court may review contingent fee agreements for fairness.
+In special circumstances, where an attorney performs extraordinary services involving more than usual participation in time and effort the attorney may apply to the court for approval of additional compensation.
+Any application for additional compensation and the court's decision on additional compensation shall be made part of the record.

+9 (d) As used in this Section, "contingent fee basis" 10 includes any fee arrangement under which the compensation is to 11 be determined in whole or in part on the result obtained.

+12 (e) The changes to this Section made by this amendatory Act 13 of the 94th General Assembly apply to causes of action filed on 14 or after its effective date.

+Sec.
 2-1701.
 Application.
-In Subject to the provisions of - Section 2 1705, in all medical malpractice actions the 18 - 19 provisions of this Act shall be applicable. - 20 (Source: P.A.
-84-7.) - (735 ILCS 5/2-1702) (from Ch.
+In Subject to the provisions of Section 2 1705, in all medical malpractice actions the provisions of this Act shall be applicable.
+(Source: P.A.
+84-7.)

+(735 ILCS 5/2-1702) (from Ch.
 110, par.
-2-1702) 21 - (Text of Section WITHOUT the changes made by P.A.
-89-7, 22 - 23 which has been held unconstitutional) - Sec.
+2-1702) 21 (Text of Section WITHOUT the changes made by P.A.
+89-7, 22 23 which has been held unconstitutional) Sec.
 2-1702.
 Economic/Non-Economic Loss.
-As used in this 24 - Part, "economic loss" and "non-economic loss" have the same 25 - meanings as in subsection (b) of Section 2-1109. ÷ 26 - 27 (a) "Economic loss" means all pecuniary harm for which - 28 damages are recoverable. - (b) "Non-economic loss" means loss of consortium and all 29 - nonpecuniary harm for which damages are recoverable, 30 - including, without limitation, damages for pain and suffering, 31 - inconvenience, disfigurement, and physical impairment.
-32
+As used in this 24 Part, "economic loss" and "non-economic loss" have the same 25 meanings as in subsection (b) of Section 2-1109. + 26 27 (a) "Economic loss" means all pecuniary harm for which 28 damages are recoverable. (b) "Non-economic loss" means loss of consortium and all 29 nonpecuniary harm for which damages are recoverable, 30 including, without limitation, damages for pain and suffering, 31

+32 inconvenience, disfigurement, and physical impairment.